 I released, “Into the Wind” on Sept 19th, 2011.
 This album has some powerful, optimistic music, along with my signature mellow stuff.
 It too has been nominated for Whisperings Album of the year!
 Take a listen, all the sheet music is now available as well.

 Forever More (released 10/8/12) is my first “best of” album, a retrospective of all my favorite works.
 10 of the 15 songs were re-recorded & I added one special brand new track to finish it off. take a listen!

 In Nov.
-2012 I moved to Sedona, AZ… a place I have dreamed of living in for 25 years…. just another dream come true!
+2012 I moved to Sedona, AZ… a place I have dreamed of living since i was 10 years old…. just another dream come true!
 I am broadcasting some performances from home on the internet right here at my site.
 I am also performing in-home concerts around the country.
 Is your home available? details on that right HERE.

 I always encourage you to drop me a note & say “Hi”… Your comments, stories & input fuel my creativity : )